My pupils could not imagine

 We also develop a toolkit for using historical and cultural heritage dimensions of football to enhance social inclusion and promote diversity in non-formal settings.
 The toolkit is a user-friendly and practical collection of exemplar approaches to use with guidance on how to use them for youth workers and other educators involved in non-formal education.

-The toolkit, lead by the Fare Network, will be available to browse and download here from October 2020 onward.
+The toolkit, lead by the Fare Network, will be available to browse and download here in 2021.